rajashish140/rajashish140.github.io/_posts/2021-09-14-Attack-on-etherium.md

 The hacker exploited a bug in the code of the DAO and stole more or less $50 million worth of ether

 ![ether-wallpaper](/images/reentrancy/ether.jpg)
+<h2>Story time</h2>
+On July 19 2017, a hacker or a group of hackers transferred more than 150K ether from ethereum multi-signature contracts to their account.
+Furthermore, a group called “White Hat Group” drained over 350K ether following the attack.
+The white hat group used the same code vulnerability as the hackers did in their attack and claimed on reddit to return the drained ether after getting compensated by DAO for gas cost -- whether it will happen remains to be seen.

 <h2>Basic concepts</h2>